For the latest MAF news about the coronavirus outbreak, please click here

 As an organisation, we are remaining connected to one another, and our vision to help the most isolated is driving us through this storm.
 We are in uncharted territory, but our MAF UK team will still be on hand to answer your questions, send you regular updates and process any of your kind donations in the coming weeks.

-Our staff in the UK are currently working from home where possible to help reduce the spread of the virus and adhere to Government recommendations.
+Our staff in the UK are currently working from home where possible to help reduce the spread of the virus and are adhering to Government recommendations.
 As a leadership team, we are monitoring official advice and procedures daily so we can vigilantly protect the MAF family and our communities.

 Internationally, MAF is experiencing changes to flying across many of our operations.
 Each programme is compiling input from MAF’s Immediate Response Teams, who are very experienced at tackling crisis situations.
 Tailored actions are being crafted for each country where we work to make sure our staff are protected and the needs of the most vulnerable are met.

-- Protecting our beneficiaries and partners as much as possible to avoid spreading COVID-19 in remote places
+- Protecting our beneficiaries and partners as much as possible to avoid spreading coronavirus in remote places

 - Caring for staff across MAF so they can continue to serve